The Ultimate Guide to Exploring Berlin: Top Things to Do

 Kreuzberg

 Known for its counterculture spirit, Kreuzberg is packed with street art, international food, and lively nightlife.
-Grab a doner kebab (Berlin’s unofficial street food) and wander its colorful streets.
+Pair your street exploration with a light crossbody bag like the Travelon Anti-Theft Messenger Bag.
+Grab a doner kebab (Berlinโs unofficial street food) and wander its colorful streets.

 Consider a Kreuzberg street art and food tour to experience its alternative vibe like a local.